 The online reviews of First Step Coding are generally positive.
 Students on CourseReport felt that the program’s instructors and curriculum prepared them for a rigorous, full-time coding bootcamp.
-One grad points out that “you also get to participate in a mock interview, which I found incredibly helpful in terms of feeling prepared to apply to bootcamps and knowing what to expect.”
+One grad pointed out that “you also get to participate in a mock interview, which I found incredibly helpful in terms of feeling prepared to apply to bootcamps and knowing what to expect.”

 Reviewers on SwitchUp benefited from the small class sizes, the hands-on curriculum, and the 1-on-1 instruction.
-One grad mentions that “I did not have to worry about getting help whenever I was stuck on a coding challenge or homework problem since every student is welcome to schedule a 1-on-1 meet with the instructor for up to one hour each week.”
+One grad mentioned that “I did not have to worry about getting help whenever I was stuck on a coding challenge or homework problem since every student is welcome to schedule a 1-on-1 meet with the instructor for up to one hour each week.”